dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 This article covers the ASP.NET Core Generic Host (<xref:Microsoft.Extensions.Hosting.HostBuilder>), which is used for apps that don't process HTTP requests.

-The purpose of the Generic Host is to decouple the HTTP pipeline from the Web Host API to enable a wider array of host scenarios.
-Messaging, background tasks, and other non-HTTP workloads based on the Generic Host benefit from cross-cutting capabilities, such as configuration, dependency injection (DI), and logging.
+The purpose of Generic Host is to decouple the HTTP pipeline from the Web Host API to enable a wider array of host scenarios.
+Messaging, background tasks, and other non-HTTP workloads based on Generic Host benefit from cross-cutting capabilities, such as configuration, dependency injection (DI), and logging.

-The Generic Host is new in ASP.NET Core 2.1 and isn't suitable for web hosting scenarios.
+Generic Host is new in ASP.NET Core 2.1 and isn't suitable for web hosting scenarios.
 For web hosting scenarios, use the [Web Host](xref:fundamentals/host/web-host).
-The Generic Host will replace the Web Host in a future release and act as the primary host API in both HTTP and non-HTTP scenarios.
+Generic Host will replace Web Host in a future release and act as the primary host API in both HTTP and non-HTTP scenarios.

 ::: moniker-end